 By: Allan Wallace

 Preface: If you are a Liberty Loving person of any political stripe who has heard of the Tug-of-War going on between Libertarians and “anarchists” this might help you understand it better.
 I must admit that when I first started writing this article my intent was to debunk the myth of anarchism as an achievable and desirable goal.
 I wanted to refute the claims that it is the next logical step beyond Libertarianism and that the two philosophies had anything in common.
-But, in my reading and research I ran across an idea that is truly unifying, one that encompasses the ideas and ideals of all Liberty philosophies, something that speaks to a continuing process more than a goal, and that is the idea of Volunteerism… the more voluntary a society is, the freer it is.
-And as a native Tennessean the name sits especially well with me.
+But, in my reading and research, I ran across an idea that is truly unifying, one that encompasses the ideas and ideals of all Liberty philosophies, something that speaks to a continuing process more than a goal, and that is the idea of Volunteerism… the more voluntary society is, the freer it is.
+And as a native Tennessean, the name sits especially well with me.

 - The struggle over the meaning of the word “anarchy” was won long ago, and not by those who love liberty.

 - Because of this, most self-styled anarchists now use a form of the word, “anarchism,” hoping to retain the positive definition for the way of life they believe is desirable, and to honor a perfect form of Liberty.